google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/filtering_data.rst

 -   Text data can be ordered alphabetically “A-Z” or “Z-A”.

 Sorting can be useful if you just want to see the top or bottom values of a dataset.
-For example, if you have a dataset containing information on all of the students in a class, you may order it by age to see the ages of the youngest and oldest students.
+For example, if you have a list of bills you need to pay this month, you can order it by amount to see the cost of the most expensive and least expensive bill you have to pay.

 If you have already set up a Filter in Sheets, sorting comes for free.
 For example, suppose you wanted to sort the painters dataset alphabetically by